Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 • Conducting search engine optimization refinement using advanced plugins (such as Yoast on WordPress) for all of the articles that they write

-Therefore, they need to charge a fair trade for the services they provide.
+Therefore, they need to charge a fair trade for their services.
 This is just another sign that it is time to raise the freelancer rate.

 See Related: Best Apps for Freelancers